Mr Tony Trapani BEd BEmergHealth(Pmed) CCC(Alfred) RN

 Mobile: +61 (0) 400 145 477

 Natalie is currently the Project Manager for the EXCEL study.
 She joined the ANZIC-RC in March 2017 as the Project Officer for the ICU-ROX trial (Intensive Care Unit Randomised Trial Comparing Two Approaches to Oxygen Therapy).
-Natalie is also the Project Officer for the PREDICT study (a registry in critically ill patients to determine predictors of disability-free survival).
+Natalie was also the Project Officer for the PREDICT study (a registry in critically ill patients to determine predictors of disability-free survival).
 She continues to work as a Clinical Nurse Specialist at The Alfred ICU where she is completing her Masters of Nursing in Research.
 Natalie has experience in industry, having previously worked in the United Kingdom for medical companies Vygon and Smith & Nephew.